detekfitfounder/admob_nextgen/README.md

     android:value="ca-app-pub-xxxxxxxxxxxxxxxx~yyyyyyyyyy" />
 ```

-The example test app ID is:
+Google test app ID:

 ```xml
 ca-app-pub-3940256099942544~3347511713
 ```

-Use AdMob test ad unit IDs while developing.
+Use test ad unit IDs while developing.
 Do not use live ad units for local
 testing.

+## Important Notes

+### Consent Startup Warning

+Wrap the startup consent flow in `try/catch`.

+If the device is offline and `requestConsentInfoUpdate()` or
+`loadAndShowConsentFormIfRequired()` fails during a splash screen, an uncaught
+exception can prevent `runApp()` from being called and leave the app stuck.

-## Mediation compatibility
+### Mediation Warning

 Do not use this package together with Google Mobile Ads mediation adapters such
 as Meta/Facebook Audience Network mediation.

-The Google Mobile Ads Next-Gen SDK
-is not currently compatible with existing mediation adapters, and adding a
+The Google Mobile Ads Next-Gen SDK is not currently compatible with existing
-mediation dependency can produce duplicate Google Play services / GMS class
+mediation adapters.
+Adding mediation dependencies can cause duplicate Google
+Play services / GMS class errors during Android builds.

-errors at build time.
-Remove the mediation adapter dependency and use direct
+Remove mediation adapter dependencies and use direct Next-Gen SDK ad units with
-Next-Gen SDK ad units with this package.
+this package.

-## Initialize ads and consent
+## Initialize Ads and Consent

-Important: unlike the old Google Mobile Ads Flutter SDK flow, this package
-requires the Google Mobile Ads Next-Gen SDK to be initialized before loading or
-showing ads.
-Call `MobileAds.initialize()` after consent allows ad requests.

 ```dart
 import 'package:admob_nextgen/admob_nextgen.dart';